connected-cjohnston/SupermarketReceipt-Refactoring-Kata/README.md

 ## New feature: HTML receipt

 Currently we print a traditional ticket receipt.
-Now beeing a modern business we'd like to be able to print or send a HTML version of the same receipt.
+Now being a modern business we'd like to be able to print or send a HTML version of the same receipt.
 All the data and number formatting should be the same.
 However the layout should be html.
 You don't have to worry about the HTML template - a designer will care of that - but we do need someone to keep duplication between the reports to a bare minimum.

 ## Start with the refactoring

 If you would like to just do the refactoring part of this exercise, you can instead check out the 'with_tests' branch.
 Those tests have reasonably good coverage and should support most kinds of refactorings you'd like to do.

 ## Use this exercise in a Learning Hour